| Prologue/Introduction | | Table of Contents | Profiles | Non-Gamer Primer |

 As you can see I’ve tried to be a touch more descriptive with NPC names by tacking on adjectives, something plenty of real video games.
 The style of this story continues to evolve.
 Aodh’s story keeps getting more and more outdated relative to the latest updates.

 Back to the current story, what are your thoughts on it?
 How much of its trajectory can you already make out?
 Did I leave in an embarrassing typo?
 Let me know in the comments.
-There’s also a discord if you prefer talking about things on discord.

 | Prologue/Introduction | | Table of Contents | Profiles | Non-Gamer Primer |